Which Prescriptions Do Doctors Prescribe Most Often for Acne?

 The Science

 Several studies have looked into the question of which prescriptions are most common for acne.
-The most recent data comes from a 2014 study that included data from approximately 31 million patient-visits between 2005 and 2010.
-Here are the top 10 most commonly prescribed medications:
+The most recent data comes from a 2023 study that analyzed more than 30 million patient visits to the doctor between 1993 and 2016 in the US.1 According to that comprehensive study, the top 5 medications doctors prescribed for acne during that time were:

-In this article, we will discuss in more detail the top four most commonly prescribed medications, and then consider changes that have occurred over the years in prescribing practices.
+In this article, we will discuss in more detail the top 5 most commonly prescribed medications.

 Tretinoin